MarRimba/QA-Portfolio/README.md

 Homes & Villas by Marriott Bonvoy (United States of America)<br>
 *(January - March 2025)*<br>

+The project involved comprehensive end-to-end testing for a new feature: discount synchronization with the HVMB channel.

+The acceptance criteria included, among others:<br>
+* verifying the correct assignment of discount values in relation to the guest’s check-in date (Early Bird, Last Minute, LOS),

+* testing the full process: from configuring data in the RU system, synchronizing it with HVMB, to validating the correct discount calculation in reservations received from the HVMB system,

+* certifying the process in cooperation with HVMB.

 ### ➡️ 4.
 API version upgrade to the latest release
 Airbnb (United States of America)<br>
 *(June 2025)*<br><br>